Double Configuration Interaction Singles: Scalable and size-intensive approach for orbital relaxation in excited states and bond-dissociation: Introduction

 Recently, there has been wide spread interest in the direct determination of electronic excited states.\cite{Kowalczyk2011, Kowalczyk2013, Levi2020, Hait2021, Burton2022, Kossoski2023,Marie2023,Tuckman2023,Damour2024,Selenius2024} This surge of interest is largely due to the fact that excited states, especially those that differ significantly from the ground state mean-field, such as core excitations\cite{Hait2020A, Garner2020, Cunha2022, arias-martinez2022} and charge transfer excitations,\cite{Liu2012, Meyer2014, Hait2016} often favor orbital sets that deviate considerably from Hartree-Fock (HF) or Kohn-Sham orbitals.\cite{Zhao2020, Levi2020, Hait2021, Selenius2024} As a result, excited states can be more accurately described using their own optimized orbitals, which helps mitigate the variational bias toward the ground state by allowing for significant orbital relaxation.

 Configuration Interaction Singles (CIS) is the most basic approach to studying excited states, and has been extensively investigated because of its simplicity.
-It is now well known that CIS tends to overestimate charge transfer excitations, for the reasons mentioned above.\cite{Subotnik2011, Liu2012} To address this issue, several studies have focused on both approximate and rigorous orbital optimizations for CIS.\cite{Liu2012, Shea2018, Shea2020, Hardikar2020} Liu and co-workers perturbatively estimated the first-order orbital rotation effect using the HF Hessian as an approximation to the CIS Hessian.\cite{Liu2012} Shea and Neuscamman applied the generalized variational condition, approximately minimizing the expectation value of the square of the energy-shifted Hamiltonian within the CIS framework.\cite{Shea2018, Shea2020} They later performed full orbital optimization by requiring the CIS orbital gradient to vanish.\cite{Hardikar2020}
+It is now well known that CIS tends to overestimate charge transfer excitations, for the reasons mentioned above.\cite{Subotnik2011, Liu2012} To address this issue, several studies have focused on both approximate and rigorous orbital optimizations for CIS.\cite{Liu2012, Shea2018, Shea2020, Hardikar2020} Liu and co-workers perturbatively estimated the orbital rotation effect by truncating the CIS energy as a quadratic function of orbital rotation parameters, which is then minimized by solving a linear equation as a Newton-Raphson step.
+They further approximated the second derivative of the CIS energy by the HF Hessian.\cite{Liu2012} However, it was found that the correction to charge transfer states by this treatment was generally insufficient.\cite{Liu2013} Shea and Neuscamman applied the generalized variational condition, approximately minimizing the expectation value of the square of the energy-shifted Hamiltonian within the CIS framework.\cite{Shea2018, Shea2020} They later performed full orbital optimization by requiring the CIS orbital gradient to vanish.\cite{Hardikar2020}

 In this work, we take alternative, yet unexplored approach to bridging the gap between these studies.
 Our method is based on a rigorous CIS Hessian, which, to the best of our knowledge, we derive here for the first time.
 We then approximate it to first order to variationally account for the orbital rotation effect in CIS.
 Importantly, this relaxation effect remains invariant with system size, preserving a key characteristic of CIS.
 Interestingly, the proposed approach can also be viewed as a simple theoretical model for spontaneous emission and two-photon processes within a CIS framework, and thus can treat the ground state as well via de-excitation, offering a multi-configurational description for bond-breaking systems.